This DPA forms an integral part of the IO and amends any previously terms relating to the Processing of Personal

 5.5 It is agreed that where either party receives a request from a Data Subject or an applicable authority in respect of Personal Data Controlled or Processed by the other party, where relevant, the party receiving such request will direct the Data Subject or the authority to the other party, as applicable, in order to enable the other party to respond directly to the Data Subject’s request.
 Each party shall reasonably cooperate and assist the other party in handling of a Data Subject’s or an authority’s request, to the extent permitted under Data Protection Law.

-6.3 In the event Healthvot appoints a new Sub-Processor, it shall provide a notice of the appointment of any new Sub- Processor (for instance as part of a Privacy Policy amendment or by any other notification, as Healthvot deems applicable in its sole discretion), whether by general or specific reference to such Sub-Processor (e.g., by name or type of service), including relevant details of the Processing to be undertaken by the new Sub Processor (“Sub- Processor Notice”).
+6.3 In the event Funnyvot appoints a new Sub-Processor, it shall provide a notice of the appointment of any new Sub- Processor (for instance as part of a Privacy Policy amendment or by any other notification, as Funnyvot deems applicable in its sole discretion), whether by general or specific reference to such Sub-Processor (e.g., by name or type of service), including relevant details of the Processing to be undertaken by the new Sub Processor (“Sub- Processor Notice”).

 6.4 The Company may object the appointment of the new Sub-Processor, as follows:

-7.1 Subject to Section 7.2, Healthvot shall promptly and in any event within up to sixty (60) days of the date of cessation the IO, delete or pseudonymize all copies of those Personal Data obtained through the Company, except such copies as authorized or required to be retained in accordance with applicable law and/or regulation.
+7.1 Subject to Section 7.2, Funnyvot shall promptly and in any event within up to sixty (60) days of the date of cessation the IO, delete or pseudonymize all copies of those Personal Data obtained through the Company, except such copies as authorized or required to be retained in accordance with applicable law and/or regulation.

 8.1 Each party shall implement appropriate technical and organizational measures to protect the Personal Data and its security, confidentiality and integrity and the Data Subject’s rights, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing the Personal Data, as well as the risk of varying likelihood and severity for the consumer’s rights, in order to ensure a level of security appropriate to that risk, including measures such as access control, auditing, encrypted transmission of data, encrypted storage and physical protections in-line with industry best practices, in accordance Data Protection Laws.

-8.3 Healthvot shall take reasonable steps to ensure that its personal access to the Personal Data is limited on a need to know or access basis, and that its personnel receiving such access are subject to confidentiality undertakings or professional or statutory obligations of confidentiality in connection with their access or use of the Personal Data.
+8.3 Funnyvot shall take reasonable steps to ensure that its personal access to the Personal Data is limited on a need to know or access basis, and that its personnel receiving such access are subject to confidentiality undertakings or professional or statutory obligations of confidentiality in connection with their access or use of the Personal Data.

-8.4 The Company hereby confirms that the Security Information Page detailed above provide an appropriate level of protection for the Company’s Personal Data Processed through the Healthvot Services, taking into consideration the nature of Personal Data and the risks associated with the Processing of the Personal Data.
+8.4 The Company hereby confirms that the Security Information Page detailed above provide an appropriate level of protection for the Company’s Personal Data Processed through the Funnyvot Services, taking into consideration the nature of Personal Data and the risks associated with the Processing of the Personal Data.

-8.5 In the event that Healthvot or Company suffer a confirmed Security Incident, each party shall notify the other party, by means of any applicable communication, without undue delay.
+8.5 In the event that Funnyvot or Company suffer a confirmed Security Incident, each party shall notify the other party, by means of any applicable communication, without undue delay.
 The parties shall cooperate in good faith to agree and action such measures as may be necessary to mitigate or remedy the effects of the Security Incident.

-9.1 Subject to the terms of this Section , Healthvot shall make available to a reputable auditor nominated by the Company in coordination with Healthvot, upon prior written request and solely once per year, such information necessary to reasonably demonstrate compliance with this DPA, and shall allow for audits, including inspections, by such reputable auditor solely in relation to the Processing of the Personal Data provided by the Company, and
+9.1 Subject to the terms of this Section , Funnyvot shall make available to a reputable auditor nominated by the Company in coordination with Funnyvot, upon prior written request and solely once per year, such information necessary to reasonably demonstrate compliance with this DPA, and shall allow for audits, including inspections, by such reputable auditor solely in relation to the Processing of the Personal Data provided by the Company, and subject to a written confidentiality obligations signed by the auditor (“Audit”).
+In any event, the Audit shall be subject to the terms of this DPA, and to Funnyvot’s obligations to third parties, including with respect to confidentiality.
+Funnyvot may object in writing to an auditor appointed by the Company in the event Funnyvot reasonably believes, the auditor is not suitably qualified or independent, a competitor of Funnyvot or otherwise manifestly unsuitable (“Objection Notice”).
+In the event of Objection Notice, the Company will appoint a different auditor or conduct the Audit itself.

-9.2 Company shall bear all expenses related to the Audit and shall reimburse Healthvot for all such expenses occurred to it due to the Audit, and shall make (and ensure that each of its mandated auditors makes) reasonable endeavours to avoid causing (or, if it cannot avoid, to minimize) any damage, injury or disruption to Healthvot’s premises, equipment, personnel and business while its personnel are on those premises in the course of such Audit.
+9.2 Company shall bear all expenses related to the Audit and shall reimburse Funnyvot for all such expenses occurred to it due to the Audit, and shall make (and ensure that each of its mandated auditors makes) reasonable endeavours to avoid causing (or, if it cannot avoid, to minimize) any damage, injury or disruption to Funnyvot’s premises, equipment, personnel and business while its personnel are on those premises in the course of such Audit.

-9.3 The Company shall provide Healthvot with a reasonable prior written request for any Audit or inspection to be conducted.
+9.3 The Company shall provide Funnyvot with a reasonable prior written request for any Audit or inspection to be conducted.
 The parties shall mutually agree upon the scope, timing and duration of the Audit or inspection in addition to the reimbursement rate for which Company shall be responsible.

-9.4 It is hereby agreed that the Audit will be conducted as follows: (i) upon Company’s written request, Healthvot will provide the Company or its appointed auditor with the most recent certifications and/or summary audit report(s), which Healthvot has procured to regularly test, assess and evaluate the effectiveness of its security measures; (ii) Healthvot will reasonably cooperate with the Company by providing available additional information concerning the security measures; (iii) in the event further information is needed by the Company in order to comply with a competent Supervisory Authority’s request, the Company will inform Healthvot in writing to enable it to provide such information or to grant needed access, at Healthvot’s sole discretion; (iv) solely to the extent the above does not enable the Company to satisfy an audit obligation mandated by applicable law or legally mandated entities, the Company or its appointed auditor may conduct an onsite visit of the facilities used to provide the Healthvot Service and under Healthvot’s control.
+9.4 It is hereby agreed that the Audit will be conducted as follows: (i) upon Company’s written request, Funnyvot will provide the Company or its appointed auditor with the most recent certifications and/or summary audit report(s), which Funnyvot has procured to regularly test, assess and evaluate the effectiveness of its security measures; (ii) Funnyvot will reasonably cooperate with the Company by providing available additional information concerning the security measures; (iii) in the event further information is needed by the Company in order to comply with a competent Supervisory Authority’s request, the Company will inform Funnyvot in writing to enable it to provide such information or to grant needed access, at Funnyvot’s sole discretion; (iv) solely to the extent the above does not enable the Company to satisfy an audit obligation mandated by applicable law or legally mandated entities, the Company or its appointed auditor may conduct an onsite visit of the facilities used to provide the Funnyvot Service and under Funnyvot’s control.
+Such visit will occur with at least 30 days’ prior written notice, during normal business hours and only in a manner that causes minimal disruption to Funnyvot’s business, and in accordance with any audit procedures reasonably required by Funnyvot in order to protect its data and business.

 Where EU Data Protection Law applies, neither party shall transfer to a territory outside of the EEA unless it has taken such measures as are necessary to ensure the transfer is in compliance with EU Data Protection Law.
 Such measures may include (without limitation) transferring the Personal Data to a recipient in a country that the European Commission has decided provides adequate protection for Personal Data.